 - Communications Specialist

-Communication specialists develop and maintain an organization's relationship to the public.
+Communications specialists develop and maintain an organization's relationship with the public.
 They may be responsible for producing press releases, managing information output, maintaining public relations, and determining social media strategies.
-Communication specialists occupy many roles in a company, and at lower levels, they may focus on just one aspect of an organization's communication strategy.
+At lower levels, they may focus on just one aspect of an organization's communication strategy.

 - Public Relations Specialist